Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/articles/how-to-remove-fake-api-and-use-real-api.md

 :::

-This will remove fake-db completely from your package. 🎉
+This will remove fake-api completely from your package. 🎉

 4. Replace all fake-api endpoints with real api endpoints.